GaryLBaird/CommandLineHelper/README.md

 # CommandLineHelper
 *Basic command line helper utilities for software developers.*

 The intended usage for *CommandLineHelper* is to provide a user a more linux like command line experience.
 We will eventually provide most of the linux utilitie.
 It's useful, but can also be a great way to learn batch scripting.
+This is mostly a proof of concept project where I am trying to unlock the command line for windows and make it more powerful and Linux like.
+I've written thousands of scripts and now I'm trying to find a way to categorize them into features that others might find useful.

 Start by downloading the repo.
 Run the Start.bat to begin.
 Start.bat --help will display the command line options.